server-mechanic/mechanic/README.md

 #### Evolve your containers and virtual machines more easily.

 ## What Server Mechanic is for?
+If you want to manage your machines in a traceable and repeatable way, one strategy is the creation of "infrastructure as code".

-With Server Mechanic you (admin or dev) author change scripts in your favorite language, e.g. shell scripts.
-The Server Mechanic collects these migration scripts, executes them and records them as applied in an internal database.
-Next time Server Mechanic is run the migrations already applied will be skipped and only new migrations will be executed.
+With Server Mechanic you author changes to your machines as scripts in your favorite language, e.g. shell scripts.
+Then Server Mechanic collects these migration scripts, executes them and records them as applied in an internal database.
+Next time only new migrations will be executed.
 In case of errors you fix the problem and start over.

-Server Mechanic is considered as a lightweight alternative when tools like puppet, ansible, etc. seem to be oversized.
+Server Mechanic is considered a lightweight alternative to tools like puppet, ansible, etc.

-### Server Mechanic for docker containers
+## Server Mechanic for Docker containers

-Docker already utilizes the step by step approach with the commands you put into your Dockerfile.
+Docker already utilizes the step by step approach with the commands in your Dockerfile.
 These commands are run at container image build time.
-So you have full access to the container's internal data.
-External volumes injected into a newly created container cannot be manipulated with Dockerfile commands.
+So you have full access to the container's internal state.
+But external volumes injected into a container instance cannot be manipulated by Dockerfile commands.
 Here Server Mechanic comes into play.

-Server Mechanic gets executed on container startup, migrates state of the volumes mounted and replaces itself with the actual enty point so container startup can proceed.
-So you can roll out adjustments to external volumes with new container versions so container and volume stay in sync.
+Server Mechanic gets executed on container startup, applies your migration which migrates the state in your volumes, then container startup proceeds.
+So you can roll out adjustments to external volumes with new container versions and containers and volumes stay in sync.

 ## Features

 ### Pros
 * Evolve your servers step by step.
 * Write server migrations in your favorite language.
+* Use the standard tools developed for the job, e.g. apt, yum, dnf.
 * Focus on the migrations instead of developing reusable plugins.
 * Minimal overhead, no central server required.